-Now It’s Your Turn: What need do you feel about praying for revival and awakening?
+It’s Your Turn Now: Why do you think disciple-makers are not born but are made?
 Please share your ideas so we can all grow together.